DUI with speed enhancement reduced to "dry reckless"

 People v.
 A.K.
 (San Bernardino Superior Ct., Rancho Cucamonga, 2016)

 While on probation for his first DUI, our client was arrested for an alleged second DUI.
-He refused to submit to a chemical test and a forced blood draw showed BAC of .12%.
+He refused to submit to a chemical test and a forced blood draw showed a BAC of 0.12%.
 After we filed a motion to suppress the blood test evidence, the DA agreed to let our client plead to a reckless driving with community labor only (no jail time).

-DUI dismised for violation of constitutional rights
+DUI dismissed for violation of constitutional rights

 People v.
 R.S.
 (Los Angeles Superior Court, West Covina, 2016)